 Finding the right firmness is one of the most personal parts of choosing a mattress, and it’s about more than just what feels cozy for a few minutes.
 The right level of firmness provides the support your body needs to rest and recover properly through the night.
 It’s a delicate balance between comfort and spinal alignment.
 Your ideal firmness depends on a few key factors, including your body weight and your primary sleeping position.
 Let's break down how to find the perfect fit for you.

-What is the Mattress Firmness Scale?
+What Is the Mattress Firmness Scale?

 Most of the mattress industry uses a standard 1-10 scale to rate firmness.
 A "1" is the softest you can find, like sinking into a cloud, while a "10" is incredibly firm, with almost no give.
 Most mattresses on the market fall somewhere between a 3 (soft) and an 8 (firm).
 A rating of 6.5 is generally considered the sweet spot for a medium-firm feel, which suits a wide range of sleepers.
 Think of this scale as a helpful guide.
 Your personal comfort preference is still the most important factor, but understanding where a mattress lands on this scale gives you a great starting point for narrowing down your options.